Florence Harding: Early life and first marriage

-Marriage to Harding
+Second marriage to Harding

 In 1890, Florence became engaged to Warren Harding.
 They married on July 8, 1891, opposed by her father, who thought Warren Harding was using her to climb the social ladder and had a wealthier suitor in mind for his daughter.
 He repeated a rumor that Harding had Black ancestry and threatened to shoot the young man at the courthouse.
 After the wedding, which Florence's mother secretly attended, the couple embarked on a honeymoon tour of Chicago, St. Paul, Yellowstone, and the Great Lakes.
 The new Mrs. Harding made the unconventional decision not to wear a wedding ring.
 Warren referred to her as "the boss", while she affectionately called him "Sonny."